tedunderwood/hathimetadata/fiction/readme.md

 **imprint** Place, publisher, and date are separated by (|) pipe characters.
 The date listed here may not always be the date provided in

 **inferreddate** This is my best guess about date of publication.
-It is based on the four columns **datetype, startdate,** and **enddate,** which are drawn from [character positions 06-14 of MARC field 008.](https://www.loc.gov/marc/bibliographic/bd008a.html) For an explanation of thes columns see
+It is based mainly on the three columns **datetype, startdate,** and **enddate,** which are drawn from [character positions 06-14 of MARC field 008.](https://www.loc.gov/marc/bibliographic/bd008a.html)

+**place** This is a code, drawn from the MARC metadata, reflecting place of publication; to interpret it see the [MARC Code List for Countries.](https://www.loc.gov/marc/countries/)

+**enumcron** When there is more than one volume in a work, this code disambiguates the volumes.

+**subjects** and **geographics** are Library of Congress headings that a cataloger assigned to the work.
+Geographics indicate that the work is about a specific region.

+**genres** are mostly Library of Congress genre/form headings, but this column has also been used to record some flags contained in [character position 33 of Marc field 008](https://www.loc.gov/marc/bibliographic/bd008b.html).
+You'll notice that in many cases this field states "Not fiction."
+That reflects the fact that a 0 (not fiction) was entered in this field.
+The unreliability of existing genre metadata is why I felt I needed to train predictive models.

+**rawprobability** The initial probability of being fiction assigned by a model that was contrasting fiction to *everything else in HathiTrust*--i.e., poetry and drama as well as nonfiction

+**englishtop1000pct** The fraction of the words in the book drawn from the top 1000 words in an English dictionary sorted by frequency.
+I used this to weed out works that weren't actually written in English, despite metadata saying they were.

+**nonficprob** The probability that this work was nonfiction.
+The fiction/nonfiction boundary is tricky, so it was useful to train a model specifically for that boundary, leaving aside poetry, drama, etc.

+**juvenileprob** I also trained a model to identify juvenile fiction.
+Volumes with a high probability in this column are set aside in a distinct table.

+**metadatalikely** is a flag that is set to TRUE only if there was evidence in the **genres** field, or in the title, suggesting that this work was fiction

+**metadatasuspicious** Indicates that there is evidence in the metadata militating against this being fiction.
+Only a very small number of these volumes are included, and several of those look like errors!